microsoft/vscode-isort/README.md

 ## Usage

-Once installed in Visual Studio Code,
+Once installed in Visual Studio Code, the extension will register `isort` as import organizer.
+You can use keyboard short cut `shift` + `alt` + `O` to trigger organize imports editor action.
+You can also trigger this from the quick fix available when imports are not organized.

 ### Import sorting on save